Cairhiin/AI-idea/README.md

 ## What next?

-Determine the likelihood of a player injury in each next game based on player load, weather, field quality, average distance per game, etc. Determine best substitutes for a given game depending on the score, player recent performance (ie how is a player trending), weather, etc. Add climate to player evaluation: some players perform better in cold or wet weather than others.
+* Determine the likelihood of a player injury in each next game based on player load, weather, field quality, average distance per game, etc.
+* Determine best substitutes for a given game depending on the score, player recent performance (ie how is a player trending), weather, etc. Add climate to player evaluation: some players perform better in cold or wet weather than others.
 Some players perform better in extreme heat.
+* Determine whether investments into own youth players is worth the cost of the investment.
+Prediction based on player progress vs money spent.
+* Player qualification system using logistic regression; player categories can be: prospect, value player, star, sale potential

 Required capabilities: Accessing an api to fetch weather data, player data, market data.
+Developing a neural network to map players to categories.

 ## Acknowledgments